Saving Lives Through Routine

 A lung cancer screening test is now available for those who qualify based on their history of smoking.
 A low-dose chest CT scan is performed to see if there are early signs of cancer developing in the lungs.

-Age 50-80: Annual lung cancer screening with a low-dose CT scan (LDCT) if you are:
+Age 50-80: An annual lung cancer screening with a low-dose CT scan is recommended if you are:

 - In fairly good health